jforge/iac-samples/README.md

 ### Cloudformation

+Writing Cloudformation Templates for complex infrastructure is well known and works like a charm... and it can be configuration hell depending on the complexity of your infrastructure.

+Beside the template language for Cloudformation driven Infrastructure, AWS offers the Cloud Development Kit (CDK) with Typescript as the default language with full AWS SDK support.

 Handwritten [Cloudformation](https://aws.amazon.com/de/cloudformation/) templates is [classified as HOLD on the Thoughtworks Tech Radar](https://www.thoughtworks.com/de/radar/tools/handwritten-cloudformation) for good reasons.

-Writing Cloudformation Templates for complex infrastructure is well known and works like a charm... and it can be configuration hell depending on the complexity of your infrastructure.

 In the end, one may state: "We want Infrastructure as Code, not Infrastructure as Text" (Thanks to [Jack](https://twitter.com/jforge/status/1183663187037773824) for this one).

-In short the following tools finally produce Cloudformation Templates, provide (structural) shortcuts to Cloudformation and offer high-level development capabilities.
+The following tools finally produce Cloudformation Templates, provide (structural) shortcuts to Cloudformation and offer high-level development capabilities.

+#### SAM

+#### Serverless

+If you focus on serverless computing, use Serverless.
+This simplifies a lot, but may not be enough.
+If it's not enough for your use-case, DO NOT mix this, instead use a higher level toolkit.

 #### AWS Cloud Development Kit